GLIMS-RGI/rgi_user_guide/_sources/products/glacier_product.md

 : A list of overlapping outline pairs between RGI 7.0 and RGI 6.0 describing 1:1, 1:n, n:1 or n:n relationships as well as the overlapping area between them.
 For example, a perfect match between an RGI 7.0 and RGI 6.0 outline results in a 1:1 relation with 100% area match in both.
 If a single RGI 6.0 outline was divided into two glaciers for RGI 7.0, a 2:1 relationship (a cluster) would result with two lines in the table with twice 50% area match in RGI 6.0 and twice 100% match in RGI 7.0.
 In more complex cases the matches are not always perfect and the relationships less straightforward, for example when an outline was remapped.

 `RGI2000-v7.0-G-01_alaska-hypsometry.csv`
-: The hypsometry table for each glacier, preceded by copies of the glacier’s `rgi_id` and `area_km2`, is a comma-separated series of elevation-band areas in the form of integer thousandths of the glacier's total area in km² (`area_km2`).
-The sum of the elevation-band areas is constrained to be 1000.
+: Hypsometry for each glacier, preceded by copies of the glacier’s `rgi_id` and `area_km2`.
+The hypsometry data are given as a comma-separated series of elevation-band areas in the form of integer thousandths of the glacier's total area in km² (`area_km2`).
+The sum of the elevation-band area values is constrained to be 1000.
 This means that an elevation band’s value divided by 10 represents the elevation band’s area as a percentage of total glacier area.
+For example, a value of 500 for a particular elevation bands means that it contains 50% of the total glacier area.
 The elevation bands are all 50 m in height and their central elevations are listed in the file header record.
 Within each hypsometry file the elevation bands extend from the lowest glacierized elevation up to the highest glacierized elevation band of the first-order region.

 ## Full list of attributes

 The following attributes are available in the RGI 7.0 shapefiles.
-For more details on some of them, see [](additional-info-glaciers).
+For more details, see [](additional-info-glaciers).

 `rgi_id`
-: `long_name`: RGI identifier <br/> `description`: Unique identifier assigned to a single outline by the RGI <br/> `datatype`: str <br/> `units`:  <br/> `source`: RGI <br/> `rgi6_name`: RGI_Id
+: `long_name`: RGI identifier <br/> `description`: Unique identifier assigned to a single outline. <br/> `datatype`: str <br/> `units`:  <br/> `source`: RGI <br/> `rgi6_name`: RGI_Id

 `o1region`
 : `long_name`: First order region <br/> `description`: The code of the first-order region to which the glacier belongs. <br/> `datatype`: str <br/> `units`:  <br/> `source`: RGI <br/> `rgi6_name`: O1Region